gitfrid/CzechFOI-DRATE/README.md

 All three simulated with random homogen and constant death probability for the whole population.

-    Case 1: Simulated doses with the same distribution as the Real-world Czech FOI data (death must follow dose) - The csv dataset was created by "NK) generate csv simulate deaths minimal bias.py" based on the real world data (see Project GOAL).
+    Case 1: Simulated doses with the same distribution as the Real-world Czech FOI data (death must follow dose) - The csv dataset was created by "NK) generate csv simulate deaths minimal bias.py" (see Project GOAL).
+            It uses the same dose schedule distribution and aproximate same but constant death rate from the Czech-FOI real World Data AGE 70

     Case 2: Simulated doses with flat random assignment (death must follow dose).